-In this week’s drop-in, we look at ‘skin hunger’ – our neurological need for touch – and explore some ways of using mindfulness to tune into this.
+In this week's blog post, Dr Kitty Wheater looks at ‘skin hunger’ – our neurological need for touch – and explore some ways of using mindfulness to tune into this.

 ‘Skin hunger is the biological need for human touch,’ writes Sirin Kale for Wired.
 ‘It’s why babies in neonatal intensive care units are placed on their parent’s naked chests.
 It’s the reason that prisoners in solitary confinement often report craving human contact as ferociously as they desire their liberty.’